ULHPC/tutorials/advanced/R/README.md

 	 MCLAPPLY 233.8035 235.1089 235.9138 236.6393 263.934    10

+You can now save the `air` R object to reuse it in an other R session.

+    > save(air, file="./air.rda")

+Then quit your current R session but **do not** end your current oar job.

 ### Cluster Parallelization
 The `parLapply()` function will create a cluster of processes, which could even reside on different machines on the network, and they communicate via TCP/IP or MPI in order to pass the tasks and results between each other.
 Thus you have to load necessary packages and export necessary data and functions to the global environment of the cluster workers.